 1. Provide energy

 The biggest advantage of this is that it gives you enough energy.
 You can obtain 289 calories from 198 grams of taco salad, which is more than enough to carry out your daily activities.
-The tortilla and rice, as well as the protein found in the beef or chicken, provide the taco salad’s calories.

-4. Keeping normal metabolism
+3. Keeping normal metabolism

 Taco salad’s contents include Vitamin B complex, which is necessary to maintain a regular metabolism.
 For a body cell to produce energy, metabolism takes place, and this vitamin B is a cofactor for various metabolic enzymes.

-5. Strengthen bones
+4. Strengthen bones

 You can get a small amount of calcium from the cheese and beef in taco salad.
 One essential element for maintaining strong bones and preventing them from losing strength is calcium.
 You can increase your calcium intake by eating more cheese.

-8. Prevent anemia
+6. Prevent anemia

-13. Maintain a healthy brain
+7. Maintain a healthy brain

 Protein and antioxidants in taco salad can support continued good mental health.
 The protein in it can stimulate the development of new brain cells and repair nerve damage.
 Antioxidants help shield the brain from several injuries that might cause conditions like Vascular dementia.